 From a sustainability perspective, to determine a new building’s impact on the environment, we are asked to consider the embodied as well as the operational carbon footprint, but this can only be done if it is considered over the lifespan of the building.
-Longevity is a major issue to ensure a house is as sustainable for it to be as sustainable as it can be.
+Longevity is a major issue to ensure a house is as sustainable as it can be.

 At H+H, we make building longevity as well as energy efficiency an objective when it comes to developing our blocks.
 The complete life cycle of an aircrete block is indeed an extremely long one, with a life expectancy of some 150 years, well in excess of the Green Guide to Housing Specification’s 60 years.
 During that time, it doesn’t emit any harmful substances or require preservatives to maintain performance.